Contents

 Use these numbers to build fair compensation packages and negotiate better pay.

-While you're setting competitive salaries, successful firms are using tools like Monograph to track project profitability in real time, so they can offer those competitive salaries without sacrificing margins on the work that funds those paychecks.
+Setting competitive salaries is only half the equation.
+You also need to know whether your projects can support those salaries without sacrificing margins.
+Top-performing practices are using tools like Monograph to track project profitability in real time, so they can offer those competitive salaries while maintaining healthy margins on the work that funds those paychecks.
+Firms on Monograph report saving up to 75% on administrative time and seeing 15-50% profit growth.

-Book a demo to see how leading engineering firms balance competitive compensation with profitable projects.
+Ready to see how leading engineering firms balance competitive compensation with profitable projects?
+Book a demo.

 Frequently Asked Questions